 Tickets cost around 4-5 euros, when bought in advance.
 Remember that tickets can’t be bought in the train.
 The mobile ticket is the easiest and the cheapest way to pay for your trip (instructions hsl.fi).
-You can buy tickets also from the ticket automate in the airport terminal building, next to the train station escalators.
+You can buy tickets also from the ticket machine in the airport terminal building, next to the train station escalators.

 By bus: Take the bus 615 from Helsinki Airport to the railway station.
 The cost is the same as by train.
 The bus journey takes around 45 minutes.
 You can plan your route with the Helsinki region travel planner: reittiopas.fi.

 Finnair City Bus takes about 40 minutes to the center, and the final stop is next to the railway station.
 One-way tickets cost 6,60 euros.
 The route is somewhat different compared with the 615 bus.
-If you’re staying in Töölö area, you might want to consider this bus line.
-You can check the stops at: pohjolanliikenne.fi
+If you’re staying in the Töölö area, you might want to consider this bus line.
+You can check the stops at: pohjolanliikenne.fi.

 By taxi: There’s a taxi stop in front of the terminals 1 and 2.
-The journey time into the city center takes around 30 minutes and costs around 45-50 euros.
+The journey into the city center takes around 30 minutes and costs around 45-50 euros.

 Weather in Helsinki

-Spring: March can be snowy with temperatures close to 0°C. In April, sunshine is more frequent, and snow starts to melt as temperatures surpass 0°C. May is still mild with temperatures around 10-15 degrees.
+Spring: March can be snowy with temperatures close to 0°C. In April, sunshine is more frequent, and snow starts to melt as temperatures surpass 0°C. May is still mild with temperatures around 10-15 °C.

 Summer: June, July and August are the sunniest and warmest months in Helsinki and an ideal time for a visit.
 On average, July and August are warmer than June.
 Temperatures are at 20°C and above.
 During the hottest days, temperatures exceed 30°C, but the weather may change a lot; cooler periods with about 10°C are also possible.

 Autumn: It rains frequently in September and temperatures drop to 10-15 °C. In October, temperatures can drop to 0°C, and there’s a possibility of snow which, however, will melt away.
-Just like October, November is a slush season with rain and snow, and temperatures are close to 0°C during the day time.
+Just like October, November is a slush season with rain and snow, and temperatures are close to 0°C during the daytime.

 Text: Ville Ryynänen